Image: JeliFashion Model

 “God did not bring me this far just to give up” – Jessica CEO, JeliFashion

-When starting JeliFahsion, did you experience moments where you wanted to give up on your idea?
+Q: When starting JeliFahsion, did you experience moments where you wanted to give up on your idea?
 If so, how did you manage to push yourself through?

-Jessica: Haha, yes!
+A: Yes!
 Believe it or not.
 I experienced giving up once.
 It was at a time when I felt the toughness physically, financially and was hacked which made me lose a lot of social media followers.
 But I then told myself this: God did not bring me this far just to give up.
 Life is about conquering obstacles and seeing those obstacles as a lesson to gain more wisdom.
 I always told myself: “Jessica, you can do it”.
 Cheer up!

 Jessica Cue-Boateng, Founder & CEO of JeliFahsion

-Next to your business, do you have a full-time job or do you follow any course?
+Q: Next to your business, do you have a full-time job or do you follow any course?
 If so, how do you manage to balance your time?

-Jessica: Next to my business, I work part-time in hospitality while I study Fashion Design & Management.
+A: Next to my business, I work part-time in hospitality while I study Fashion Design & Management.
 The key to balancing my activities is knowing HOW TO PLAN.
 As a young adult procrastination is what a lot of us deal with.
 But believe me, learning how to overcome that is one of the best gifts you can give to yourself.

-What is the best business advice you have been given?
+Q: What is the best business advice you have been given?

-Jessica: The best business advice I have been given is: Read and study a lot about businesses that have failed and businesses that are successful.
+A: The best business advice I have been given is: Read and study a lot about businesses that have failed and businesses that are successful.
 It will teach you the things you need to prevent in your business and the things that you should put more focus on.

-What advice would you give to aspiring female entrepreneurs on starting their own business?
+Q: What advice would you give to aspiring female entrepreneurs on starting their own business?

-Jessica: The advice I want to give and inspire other young female entrepreneurs with is to ‘never stop believing that you can do it.’
+A: The advice I want to give and inspire other young female entrepreneurs with is to ‘never stop believing that you can do it.’
 Also, work on that which you have.
 Expect bad moments, don’t be surprised by them.
 Let negativity motivate you to work harder and let positivity be your daily mindset.
 Nothing is impossible under the sun.
 YOU CAN DO IT!